 Rising Adoption of Internet of Things in Utility Asset Management Applications is Propelling the Market Expansion

 The Internet of Things (IoT) is a revolutionary technological trend that has moved from academic discussions to practical implementations in a variety of industries, including manufacturing, mining, and construction, as well as healthcare.
 It has also brought several benefits to the utility industry.
 Smart technologies aid in utility management, provide remote control alternatives, boost safety, decrease expenses, and aid in the resolution of the resource depletion problem.
 The widespread adoption of IoT in the utility industry presents the potential to efficiently monitor and control energy, minimize energy waste, and, ultimately, increase safety and operational efficiency while conserving natural resources.
+The evolving utility asset management market analysis highlights how digital transformation is reshaping operational control across utility networks.
+Asset performance management plays a crucial role in enhancing operational efficiency by enabling real-time monitoring and predictive insights across infrastructure assets.

 Additionally, stable and secure energy transmission is now possible due to predictive management capabilities.
 Utilities companies collaborate with suppliers to optimize asset management by leveraging IoT, big data, and machine learning technology.
 For example, in September 2022, Itron announced a collaboration with Samsung subsidiary SmartThings to integrate Itron's industrial IoT (IIoT) network solution with SmartThings' services and solutions.
 As part of this collaboration, Itron's distributed intelligence (DI) ecosystem was combined with SmartThings' Energy service to provide real-time energy readings and consumption patterns to improve energy management and conservation.
+This integration reflects shifting utility asset management market segmentation patterns driven by smart infrastructure adoption, while facility management is increasingly aligned with digital utility ecosystems for improved operational coordination.

 Increasing Energy Demand and Unexpected Power Outages are Driving the Market Growth

 Many governments in both emerging and developed nations throughout the world increasingly consider utility asset management as a strategic investment in infrastructure that will focus on long-term power grid maintenance and assist in minimizing losses due to a lack of regular maintenance and servicing.
 Furthermore, unexpected power outages have greatly impacted various residential, commercial, and industrial operations, producing a strong need for more resilient transmission and distribution lines, as well as other electrical power grid infrastructures.
+This is reflected in the rising utility asset management market size, driven by infrastructure modernization initiatives and reliability-focused investments.

 Recent Trends in the Utility Asset Management Industry